Laptop visual demonstrating information security

 However, zero trust may not be suitable for all organizations.
 It requires ongoing monitoring, which depends on advanced automated technology to constantly verify users.
 That said, when implemented effectively, the zero trust model can actually simplify your overall compliance.

-both provide an excellent framework for the zero trust model.
+SOC 2 and ISO 27001 both provide an excellent framework for the zero trust model.

-2. Stay alert to personalized phishing
+2. Staying alert to personalized phishing attacks

 Phishing scams are hardly a new phenomenon.
 They’re one of the most common and basic cybersecurity issues any organization faces.
 But scammers are becoming increasingly sophisticated.
 Scam emails include highly personalized information and can appear legitimate to even the most security-aware users.
 Companies, therefore, need more than routine awareness training.
 You need a system to anticipate and manage the risk of phishing emails – and to limit the damage if scammers manage to penetrate your first line of defense.